 - This means that you will not be able to take complaints about this type of mortgage to the Financial Ombudsman Service.
 Additionally, you will not be able to seek redress from the Financial Services Compensation Scheme if Quilter Mortgage Planning Ltd becomes insolvent.

-- Buying in a company name requires additional checks to be carried out that include a companies house search to confirm the companies name, company directors and the SIC code.
-The SIC code confirms what the business has been set up as and the majority of lenders require the code to be one of the following 3, 68100, 68209 and 68320.
+- Buying in a company name requires additional checks to be carried out that include a Companies House search to confirm the company’s name, company directors and the SIC code.
+The SIC code confirms what the business has been set up as and the majority of lenders require the code to be one of the following 3, 68100, 68209 and 68320

 - A separate bank account will need to be set up and used for the mortgage payments.
 This account needs to have the exact same name as the company and have the same signatories.

-For free advice on your Buy To Let mortgage, get in touch with us today!
+For free advice on your Buy To Let mortgage, get in touch with me today!